Adityarajsingh2904/MovieMinds-Movie-Recommender/README.md

 ![Platform](https://img.shields.io/badge/Platform-Jupyter-lightgrey)

 MovieMinds is a content-based movie recommender system that suggests similar movies using metadata and cosine similarity on TMDB dataset features.
+The training data comes from the TMDB 5000 Movie Dataset available on Kaggle.

 ---